stacksimplify/azure-aks-kubernetes-masterclass/13-Ingress-ExternalDNS-Domain-Name-Based-Routing/README.md

 ## Step-01: Introduction
 - We are going to implement Domain Name based routing using Ingress
-- We are going to implement two ingress resources with 3 applications
+- We are going to use 3 applications for this.

 [![Image](https://www.stacksimplify.com/course-images/azure-aks-ingress-domain-name-based-routing.png "Azure AKS Kubernetes - Masterclass")](https://www.udemy.com/course/aws-eks-kubernetes-masterclass-devops-microservices/?referralCode=257C9AD5B5AF8D12D1E1)